HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ### Images and their text alternatives

 Images are an essential part of the web experience.
 They can add an enriched context to the surrounding textual information, and not just for sighted users.
-In 1995, [HTML 2.0](https://www.w3.org/MarkUp/html-spec/html-spec_5.html#SEC5.10) introduced the `alt` attribute, enabling web authors to provide a text alternative for the visual information communicated in an image.
+In 1995, [HTML2.0](https://www.w3.org/MarkUp/html-spec/html-spec_5.html#SEC5.10) introduced the `alt` attribute, enabling web authors to provide a text alternative for the visual information communicated in an image.
 A screen reader can convey its visual meaning aurally by announcing the image’s alternative text.
 Additionally if images are unable to load, the alternative text for a description will be displayed.

 The 2020 Lighthouse audit data shows that only 54% of sites pass the [test for images with `alt` text](https://dequeuniversity.com/rules/axe/3.5/image-alt).
 This test looks for the presence of at least one of the `alt`, `aria-label` and `aria-labelledby` attributes on `img` elements.
 In most cases using the alt attribute is the best choice.
 Even though `alt` attributes have been around for 25 years, we also found that 21.24% of desktop images and 21.38% of mobile images are lacking alternative text.
 This is one of the easiest automated checks to test for using your accessibility tool of choice, and should be low hanging fruit and a relatively straightforward problem to solve.